Skip to yearly menu bar Skip to main content

 Abstract:

-We explore the self-play training procedure of large language models (LLMs) in a two-player adversarial language game called Adversarial Taboo.
+We explore the potential of self-play training for large language models (LLMs) in a two-player adversarial language game called Adversarial Taboo.
 In this game, an attacker and a defender communicate around a target word only visible to the attacker.
-The attacker aims to induce the defender to utter the target word unconsciously, while the defender tries to infer the target word from the attacker's utterances.
-To win the game, both players should have sufficient knowledge about the target word and high-level reasoning ability to infer and express in this information-reserved conversation.
-Hence, we are curious about whether LLMs' reasoning ability can be further enhanced by Self-Play in this Adversarial language Game (SPAG).
-With this goal, we let LLMs act as the attacker and play with a copy of itself as the defender on an extensive range of target words.
-Through reinforcement learning on the game outcomes, we observe that the LLMs' performance uniformly improves on a broad range of reasoning benchmarks.
-Furthermore, iteratively adopting this self-play process can continuously promote LLM's reasoning ability.
+The attacker aims to induce the defender to speak the target word unconsciously, while the defender tries to infer the target word from the attacker's utterances.
+To win the game, both players must have sufficient knowledge about the target word and high-level reasoning ability to infer and express in this information-reserved conversation.
+Hence, we are curious about whether LLMs' reasoning ability can be further enhanced by Self-Playing this Adversarial language Game (SPAG).
+With this goal, we select several open-source LLMs and let each act as the attacker and play with a copy of itself as the defender on an extensive range of target words.
+Through reinforcement learning on the game outcomes, we observe that the LLMs' performances uniformly improve on a broad range of reasoning benchmarks.
+Furthermore, iteratively adopting this self-play process can continuously promote LLMs' reasoning abilities.
+The code is available at https://github.com/Linear95/SPAG.

 Live content is unavailable.
 Log in and register to view live content